 (F) Many Bricklink sellers split the minifigures from the sets and list them for sale on eBay, before parting out the other elements into their Bricklink store.
 If priced sensibly, minifigures tend to sell more quickly on eBay than Bricklink, so this allows the sellers to recoup some of the purchase price of the parted out sets more rapidly.

 This is a good way of selling directly to customers, saving on eBay and Bricklink fees.
-It would work really well with minifigures.
+It works really well with minifigures.

 This is another great way of selling LEGO stock directly to the brick-loving public.